 Backyard Dirt Bike Track

 Dirt bikes are always fun to ride and once you gain some experience, building a few jumps in your backyard is a natural progression.
 While a full size motocross track would be great, you'd be surprised how much fun you can have with a few small piles of dirt and how much your riding skills will improve.
 Any large scale motocross track-building project is best left to the professionals, but a small backyard track is within reach of anyone willing to do a bit of planning and some hard work.
-Here are a few more things to keep in mind when planning your backyard track:
+Here are a few tips for building a backyard motocross track:

 If you have neighbors nearby, noise may be an issue.
 Trail bikes should be fine but motocross bikes, especially the four stroke motocross bikes, might be a potential excessive noise problem.
 During the dry summer season dust may also become an issue.
 It may help to put up a fence or a buffer of trees.
-The buffer zone will help with both the noise and dust as well as providing an 'out of site out of mind' cushion, but check with your building department to see if there is a setback requirement for the fence and plan the track accordingly.
-If your property is not surveyed, err on the side of caution and stay well away from the perceived property line or better yet, pay to have the property surveyed.
+The buffer zone will help diffuse both the noise and dust as well as providing an 'out of site out of mind' cushion, but check with your building department to see if there's a setback requirement for the fence and plan the track accordingly.
+If your property isn't surveyed, err on the side of caution and stay well away from the perceived property line or better yet, pay to have the property surveyed.
+The most important aspect when dealing with neighbors is good communication.

 Having your own track to practice on is great, but riding with friends is much more fun.
 And if you're thinking of riding competitively in the future you'll need to learn how to pass and/or get through a turn when other riders are in the way.
 Accidents can happen, so talk to your insurance agent to find out what your homeowner's policy covers.
 Consider talking to a lawyer to find out what might happen if someone gets hurt on your track.
 Even though they're your friends, find out if you should have them sign some sort of waiver.